 MC1: Life should be seen as self-perpetuating feedback loops

 MC2: Phenomena in a society are the result of innumerable different chains of causality

 MC3: Government should establish boarding schools for disadvantaged youths

-MC4: Child custody presumption should be in favor of the parent of the same sex
+MC4: Child custody presumptions and surnames should be tied to parent of the same sex

 So let’s first examine some liberal crackpot ideas…